julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, October 16, 2024.
+Thursday, October 17, 2024.
 Quote of the day:

-> "Wise men make more opportunities than they find." - Francis Bacon
+> "Constantly think about how you could be doing things better and keep questioning yourself." - Elon Musk